Photo credits (left – right): Aslaug Gravfort, Mahtab Motlagh, Utu Iida Maria Liimatainen, Shawn Fitzgerald

 Daria Hordiichuk is a Ukrainian dance artist working as a dancer, choreographer, teacher, and movement director across theatre, opera, and commercial contexts.
 She is also the co-founder of the ACT educational dance program in Kyiv.
 She holds a Bachelor’s degree in choreography and dance from Rivne State Humanities University (Ukraine) and continued her studies at Biennale College Danza in Venice (dir. by Wayne McGregor).
 Her professional path includes work with Totem Dance Theatre and Insha Dance Company (Kyiv), an internship at Tanztheater Wuppertal, Pina Bausch, and work with Of Curious Nature theatre (Germany).

-Her experience spans stage performances, opera, dance film, and interdisciplinary projects across Ukraine and Europe, including works by internationally recognized choreographers such as Damien Jalet, William Forsythe, Xie Xin, Kor’Sia, as well as participation in interdisciplinary and exhibition projects (including collaborations with
+Her experience spans stage performances, opera, dance film, and interdisciplinary projects across Ukraine and Europe, including works by internationally recognized choreographers such as Damien Jalet, William Forsythe, Xie Xin, Kor’Sia, as well as participation in interdisciplinary and exhibition projects (including collaborations with MOCA).

-Eszter Rápolthy (HU) & Natalie Cox (HU/DK) – STAND/BY
+Eszter Rápolthy (HU) & Natalie Cox (US/DK) – STAND/BY

 STAND/BY is an interactive dance performance that investigates the bystander effect—a social psychological phenomenon where individuals are less likely to offer help to a person in need when others are present.
 As the title suggests, the work explores the dual meaning of “standing by” as both passive observation and the heightened readiness of being “on standby,” revealing a shared tension between inaction and potential action.